cpbotha/cpbotha.github.io/content/posts/2006-03-14-envedit-windows-environment-editor-released.md

 ---
 Hi there gang,

-I&#8217;ve just released envedit 6.3.13, my extremely user-friendly and super-free (BSD opensource even) Windows Environment Variables Editor.
+I’ve just released envedit 6.3.13, my extremely user-friendly and super-free (BSD opensource even) Windows Environment Variables Editor.
 Go to its [homepage][1] for more information on this little tool.

 subliminal message: download envedit. use envedit. like envedit.